squach90/balatro-mod-manager/README.md

 ## Cleaning the Build

-To clean the build files, use the provided justfile:
+To clean the build files, use the provided taskfile:

 1. Run the clean target:
     ```sh
-    just clean
+    task clean
     ```

 > Font by Daniel Linssen